Academics

 Newgiza University (NGU) was established as a private university by a presidential Decree “93” in April 2010.
 NGU schools were acknowledged by the Ministry of Higher Education (MHE) and the Supreme Council of Universities (SCU).

-The university will eventually include twelve schools: Medicine; Pharmacy; Dentistry; Nursing and Health Science; Economics and Politics; Law; Business and Finance; Engineering; Information Technology; Fine Arts; Archaeology; and Languages and Interpretation.
-Currently, eight schools are functioning (Medicine, Dentistry, Pharmacy, Business and Finance, Economics and Politics, Engineering, Information Technology, and Fine Arts).
+The university will eventually include twelve schools: Medicine; Pharmacy; Dentistry; Nursing and Health Science; Economics and Politics; Law; Business and Finance; Engineering; Information Technology; Arts and Design; Archaeology; and Languages and Interpretation.
+Currently, eight schools are functioning (Medicine, Dentistry, Pharmacy, Business and Finance, Economics and Politics, Engineering, Information Technology, and Arts and Design).

 The School of Dentistry was acknowledged by decree “3357” in August 2016.
 Every school will apply for accreditation by the National Authority for Quality Assurance and Accreditation in Education (NAQAAE) after the graduation of the first batch.